tomhermann/jankytray/README.md

 A system tray application that displays the current status of a jenkins/hudson instance, and its jobs.
-This started out as a test to see how

 ## Building
  1. Set desired platform in gradle.properties